Accessibility Tools

 • Do something that has brought you even a small amount of pleasure before – such as taking a walk, listening to music, taking a hot bath, watching a funny movie, reading or some slow deep breathing.

-• Reduce drug or alcohol use – these can make it more likely that you may harm yourself, by making you more impulsive and increasing feelings of depression.
+• Reduce drug or alcohol use – these can make it more likely that you may harm yourself by making you more impulsive, or increase feelings of depression.

 • Write about your thoughts and feelings – remember especially to write about the things in your life that you value and appreciate, no matter how small they may seem to you.